adambabik/respond/README.md

 # respond

-Small JavaScript library which makes web development faster.
-It provides communication with a web page front-end via CLI, watching files and automatic refreshing.
+respond is a useful tool which makes web development faster.
+It allows a user to communicate with a web page through CLI, watching files and automatic reloading.

 ## Features

-* evaluating arbitrary code on a web page font-end using CLI or node application
+* evaluating arbitrary JavaScript code on a web page using CLI or node.js application
 * watching files and responding to their changes
-* dedicated commands to refresh a web application or only CSS files
+* dedicated commands to refresh the whole web page or only CSS files
+* handles many web pages connected to one respond instance

 ## Installation